makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 ### WSC (Levesque, Davis, and Morgenstern 2011) This is

-* the original Winograd Schema Challenge dataset, which consists of 273 problems
+* the original Winograd Schema Challenge dataset, 273 problems
 * Trichelair+ (2018) report that 13.5% may still have word-association bias

 ### PDP (Morgenstern, Davis, and Ortiz 2016, Pronoun Disambiguation Problems)

-* used in the 2016 running of the Winograd Schema Challenge.
-The dataset
+* used in the 2016 running of the Winograd Schema Challenge
 * as a multiple choice task, in which a pronoun must be resolved to one of up to 5 (but mostly binary) possible antecedents

 ### SuperGLUE-WSC (Wang+ 2019) SuperGLUE contains multiple datasets